Debt & Credit Help Paying Off Debt

 Freedomz/Adobe businessman giving money in the envelope while making deal to agreement

 If you feel your interest rate is too high, call the lender and try to negotiate.
-While you might not get the very best deal, you sometimes can lower your rate a little.
+While you might not get the very best deal, you can sometimes lower your rate a little.

 If negotiating doesn’t work, shop around for the best balance-transfer cards with an introductory rate of 0% to help stop interest from accruing while you pay down debt.